About …

 Who is this web site for?

-This web site is for School Librarians who are advocating for meaningful change in the lives of their students but are struggling with disappearing classes and shrinking budgets.
+• School Librarians who are advocating for meaningful change in the lives of their students but are struggling with disappearing classes and shrinking budgets.

-This web site is for Student Welfare Officers who have yet to discover why the School Librarian should be part of their Student Welfare Team.
+• Student Welfare Officers who have yet to discover why the School Librarian should be part of their Student Welfare Team and could be a valuable Student Welfare Resource.

-This web site is for Curriculum Designers who want to provide meaningful and lifelong educational outcomes for their students but with a modest budget.
+• Curriculum Designers who want to provide meaningful and lifelong educational outcomes for their students but with a modest budget.

 Reading For Wellbeing Download

 This booklet was designed to be used by teachers, librarians, student welfare officers and parents.
 It was not intended that this booklet be available to all students, but that it augment programs and insights of teaching and welfare staff, and provide guidance and understanding of reading matter for the Young Adults in their care.
+The booklet was compiled in 2019 so it should be supplemented by more recent publications from your own library collections.

 Words to live by…